ljponche/ELK_Monitoring_Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.

-By routing HTTP traffic through a load balancer, this will help to migitaging DDoS attacks.
-And by restricting access to the network to a single JumpBox VM, we can more easily monitor connections to our internal network web VMs.
-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VM metrics and system files.
+By routing HTTP traffic through a load balancer, this will help to mitigate DDoS attacks.
+By restricting access to the network to a single JumpBox VM, we can more easily monitor connections to our internal network web VMs.
+Finally, integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the VM metrics and system files.

 The configuration details of each machine may be found below: